Aircraft Maintenance Engineering Salary in India & Abroad

 Licensed AMEs holding full-scope approvals or Category C Licences on these aircraft are offered premium international salaries, especially in countries such as the UAE, Qatar, Singapore, Europe, and Australia.

-These packages often include a high basic salary, tax-free income (in Gulf nations), overtime and line-maintenance allowances, housing, transport and medical benefits, annual travel and performance bonuses.
+These packages often include a high basic salary, tax-free income (in Gulf nations), overtime and line-maintenance allowances, housing, transport and medical benefits, annual travel, and performance bonuses.

 Once licensed and experienced, AMEs are among the highest-paid engineers globally due to high responsibility, high risk, high skill requirements, and the critical safety nature of aviation.

-And of course, Aviation is known for glamour, money and respect, but only for those who complete this tough journey with dedication.
+And of course, Aviation is known for glamour, money, and respect, but only for those who complete this tough journey with dedication.

-Last Updated: December 2025
+Last Updated: June 2026

 Popular Articles